catsandsoup32/HME_Training/README.md

 # HME_Training

 Training code for handwritten mathematical expression recognition using a bidirectionally-trained transformer, and a canvas GUI to write math, perform inference, and copy resulting LaTeX to clipboard.
-See the model in action being used to write out the softmax derivative: TBD.
+See a quick demo here: https://youtu.be/TkWYrTANouE?feature=shared.

-# Setup
+# Background

-Run locally in `draw.py` file after `pip install -r requirements.txt` and ensuring LaTeX is installed.
-To train the model, check out the MathWriting link below to download the data, then run `parser.py` after setting up destination folders.
-There is also an ongoing attempt to deploy the model online: https://github.com/catsandsoup32/TeXan.
+This project evolved from my [SPIS](https://spis.ucsd.edu/) final [project](https://github.com/catsandsoup32/Dynamic-Digit-Recognition), which was my first real coding experience apart from AP CSP.
+An ongoing attempt to deploy as a web app can be found [here](https://github.com/catsandsoup32/TeXan).

 # Color Channel Embedding